Language and Syntax Documentation

 }

-Each block has a command type (in this example input, action, and output), a reference name ("query_path", "http_query", and "status_code"), and the inner data of the block (everything between the { ... }).
+Each block has a command type (in this example variable, action, and output), a reference name ("query_path", "http_query", and "status_code"), and the inner data of the block (everything between the { ... }).
 Some command types also require that a command is specified ("std::send_http_request").
 The inner data of the block is dictated by the command type and command that are specified.
 We'll get into the different command types soon.

 First, let's observe a few things.